samresume/SeriesGAN/README.md

 ## How to Cite
 The paper associated with this repository has been accepted at BigData 2024 as a regular paper for oral presentation.
 We kindly ask you to provide a citation to acknowledge our work.
-Thank you for your support! available on arXiv:
+Available on arXiv:
 [https://arxiv.org/abs/2410.21203](https://arxiv.org/abs/2410.21203)

 Here is the BibTeX citation for your reference: